PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-13 10:06:24
+Last updated: 2024-04-13 10:07:00
-Random Quote: That everything’s repeating That this has all happened before Like a massive déjĂ  Vu -
+Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby